SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1UEL60VgQ_fQ4fDCO10B5HD-0IjnrEI56ZKyyijDj1qQ/doc-with-comments.md

-Onboarding is a process, and it takes time and effort efforts to create a comfortable space for new members and existing members in the program.
+Onboarding is a process, and it takes time and effort to create a comfortable space for new members and existing members in the program.
 For this, we recommend that Workgroups consider allocating something in their budgets for continuous onboarding of members.